phoenixlabsresearch/spark-docs/guides/testing-guide.md

 A fork can be created from the Tenderly website which will allow you to deploy your own contracts to a fork of almost any EVM network.

-### Connect To Aave UI
+### Connect To Spark Protocol UI

-A Tenderly fork can also be created with simplified steps for connecting to the Aave frontend by cloning this [repo](https://github.com/sakulstra/tenderly-fork).
+A Tenderly fork can also be created with simplified steps for connecting to the Spark Protocol frontend by cloning this [repo](https://github.com/sakulstra/tenderly-fork).
 Once cloned, you can input your Tenderly API credentials and wallet address into the .env file, then run the commands from the `README` to start a fork on a specified network.

-With the output from running the start command you can add fork network to your browser wallet with the chainId and rpc URL provided, then paste the three commands into the browser console of an open tab of the Aave Frontend.
+With the output from running the start command you can add fork network to your browser wallet with the chainId and rpc URL provided, then paste the three commands into the browser console of an open tab of the Spark Protocol Frontend.
 Once you reload the page, a new market will be created with an f indicator.